webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

 canvas.height = 300;
 ```

-As for setting a canvas's display size if you don't have any CSS that affects the canvas's display size
+As for setting a canvas's display size, if you don't have any CSS that affects the canvas's display size
 the display size will be the same size as its drawing buffer.
-So in the 2 examples above the canvas's drawingbuffer is 400x300
+So, in the 2 examples above, the canvas's drawingbuffer is 400x300
 and its display size is also 400x300.

 Here's an example of a canvas whose drawing buffer is 10x15 pixels that is displayed 400x300 pixels on the page